 She also assisted in the research and editing of McKinsey publications and surveys focused on the banking sector’s impacts on the recent global financial and economic crisis.

 Ms. Lincoln has previously worked in the Peace Corps in Gabon and Togo, as a Consultant at FINCA, and as a commercial assistant for the U.S. Foreign Commercial Service in Brussels.

-Ms. Lincoln earned her M.S. in Global Commerce and Finance from Georgetown University’s Walsh School of Foreign Service, with a certificate from the Landegger International Business Diplomacy Honors Program, and a B.A. in International Studies and French from the University of North Carolina at Chapel Hill.
+She earned her M.S. in Global Commerce and Finance from Georgetown University’s Walsh School of Foreign Service, with a certificate from the Landegger International Business Diplomacy Honors Program and a B.A. in International Studies and French from the University of North Carolina at Chapel Hill.